decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 - 2006: access to bank records from SWIFT (Society for Worldwide Interbank Financial Transactions) [^7]

--> outrage by many, ignorance by many other making the point “I’ve got nothing to hide” [^8]
+- this brought to outrage by many, ignorance by many other making the point “I’ve got nothing to hide” [^8]

 - "if an individual acts in lawful ways, there's nothing to worry about" another point made [^9]